evg4b/fisherman/docs/configuration/rules.md

 **commands** - Array of strings with validation script commands.
 Is also supports tempesting based on hook variables.

-**condition** - An expression on C link language.
+**when** - An expression on C link language.
 It allows you to define a condition for executing a script.
 See more in section [Condition expressions](./expressions.md).

 **env** - Sets additional environment variables (system environment variables also will be included)  for the command.